Taking night handheld photographs is a bit tricky and may require you some skills to do it. Here are a few tips I want to share with you.

 f/1.2; 1/100s; ISO 2000.

-Those are some values I observed I often get to use when photographing during the night with my camera handheld different sceneries around the city, on the street (street photography), or indoors with average lighting.
+Those are some values I observed I often get to use when photographing at night with my camera handheld different sceneries around the city, on the street (street photography), or indoors with average lighting.

 If your scene has poor lighting, I could reflect on the following values, as often met: